 Real toughness is having the tenacity and the strong will to overcome adversities and the ability to still be kind and caring in the face of hardship.

-True toughness is being strong inside, not just acting tough outside.
+True toughness is being strong inside and mentally, not just acting tough outside.

 That should be the kind of toughness we want our children to develop.

 As shown in research mentioned above, toughening up a child cannot make them tough.

 Being nurturing and supportive parents to our kids can.